 Aside from its mudbrick construction, Senusret II broke with tradition in another way.
 He built the entrance to his chamber on the pyramid’s south side instead of the north.
 (The pharaohs believed their soul, or ba, exited the pyramid from the north.)

-The underground chamber was built completely under the pyramid and not within it.
-The closest thing the chamber system resembles is that of Djoser’s Step Pyramid.
+The underground chamber was built completely under the pyramid and not within it – quite like Djoser’s Step Pyramid.

 But like the chambers of the Old Kingdom pyramids, Senusret II’s was made entirely from granite.
 Uniquely, however, this one has an arched ceiling.
 And the granite sarcophagus has a peculiar overhanging lid.
 To the naked eye, its corners appear just as straight and precise as those at Giza.